-PVC inflatable boats can last anywhere between 2-10 years depending on the manufacturer, the use, and care it receives
+PVC inflatable boats will last anywhere between 2-10 years depending on the manufacturer, the use, and care it receives

-Inflatable boats with extended UV ray exposure will not last as boats which are covered or kept indoors in a climate controlled environment
+Inflatable boats with extended UV ray exposure will not last as long as boats which are covered or kept indoors in a climate controlled environment

 PVC inflatable boats are much more affordable than Hypalon (CSM) dinghies

 Polyvinyl Chloride, or PVC, can be produced in flexible and rigid forms, making it a versatile synthetic material.
 It is one of the world’s most abundantly produced synthetic materials, which makes it a low-cost material to work with.
 In the early days of this technology, PVC was very rigid and brittle, making it fragile and difficult to work with.
 However, the low cost of PVC motivated manufacturers to improve its physical and chemical properties.
 Using various additives, PVC fabric has been significantly improved from the brittle material it once was, to become one of the most versatile synthetics on the market.
 These additives helped modify the nature of PVC, allowing it to be applied in many different fields such as pipes, apparel, furniture and fabrics for inflatables.
 Recognizing the opportunity to produce inflatable boats out of PVC at a lower cost than traditional methods, manufacturers jumped at the opportunity and PVC dinghies were born.